-Left home at age 15 where he lived in runaway shelters and group homes in the Albany area.
-In the mid 1980s he moved to New York City and started his career in dance, musical theatre and choreography.
+Geoffrey Doig-Marx (GDM) left home at age 15 where he lived in runaway shelters and group homes.
+In the mid 1980s he moved to New York City where he started his career in dance and musical theatre.

-In December of 2011 he married the love of his life and returned to living in Harlem.
-It was at this time that he started painting, photographing, writing and hasn’t looked back since.
+In December of 2011 he returned to living in Harlem and married the love of his life.
+It was at this time that he started painting, photographing, writing and hasn’t looked back.

 In May 2012 he was invited to show his paintings at Arts on Division Street and his photography show “Bound Voyeuristic Dreams” opened in NYC ran for 8 weeks.
 The show was featured in Next Magazine.